Jason-cs18/Detection-Fine-tuning-API/README.md

 # Detection-Fine-tuning-API
-Because detection-models (Yolo, Mask-RCNN, etc) are often developed by the different frameworks and evaluate the performance on different hardware, it's hard to evaluate the performance (i.e, fps).
+Because detection-models (Yolo, Mask-RCNN, etc) are often developed by the different frameworks and evaluated the performance on different hardware, it's hard to evaluate the performance (i.e, fps) and fine-tune these on your customized datasets.
 This project builds all detection-models on keras-tensorflow and provides the general API for training, fine-tuning and detection.

 ## Supporting Models
 * Two-stage Models (Region proposals + classification):